V1n1v131r4/Bypass-WordPress-Upload-Restriction-with-Polyglots/README.md

 ![1](https://ciber.sejalivre.org/WP/9.png)

-In this scenario an attacker could take advantage of this lack of validation to host malicious DOCX files (eg camouflaged in resumes).
-The victim, upon receiving by other means a spreadsheet containing a macro, or even a PowerShell script, would have the malicious DOCX content executed.
+In this scenario, an attacker could take advantage of the lack of validation of the file upload restriction in WordPress 5.3.1 to host malicious DOCX files (eg camouflaged in resumes).
+The victim, upon receiving by other means a spreadsheet containing a macro or even a PowerShell script, would execute malicious DOCX content.

 ![1](https://ciber.sejalivre.org/WP/11.png)